zamicol/zamicol.com/pages/words.md

 AWFUL: Affluent White Female Urban Liberals

 ## Wokeness Definition of Woke
-Woke: Wokeness, also termed the "woke mind virus", is a political strategy and culture that's chiefly characterized by the rejection of personal responsibility and merit, and embrace of victimhood identity.
-Woke has an external locus of control and rejects the existence of an internal locus of control.
+Woke:  A political strategy and culture that's chiefly characterized by the rejection of personal responsibility and merit and embrace of victimhood identity.
+Wokness is justified by the dogma that all moral failure originates from oppression and rejects an internal locus of control.

+Therefore, some groups don't succeed because of inequality.

+Wokeness, also termed the "woke mind virus",

+Woke has an external locus of
+control and rejects the existence of an internal locus of control.

 The woke dogma is that all inequality in the world comes from oppression.
 Therefore, some groups don't succeed because of inequality.

 Wokeness quickly asserts blame to others instead of assigning blame